 Located in the eastern region of Inner Mongolia, in between the Greater Khingan Mountain Range and the Hailar River, this vast and snowy landscape is covered by important birch and larch forest.
 For years, this forestland has been logged with government approval for timber production and farming.
-As well as impacting the global climate, this has caused severe soil erosion on land, which is already challenged by harsh temperatures.
-It has threatened the area’s wide variety of wildlife, including deer, elk, marten and hare.
+As well as impacting the global climate, this has caused severe soil erosion on land which is already challenged by harsh temperatures, and it has threatened the area’s rich variety of wildlife, including deer, elk, marten and hare.
 The traditional nomadic lifestyle of the locals has also come under assault due to these consequences of deforestation.

 Please refer to the Verified Carbon Standard entry for getting more information on the project and how it was audited.